 It is the flower spike that gives the plant its common name of foxtail lily as it is usual for the spike to wander around rather than grow straight and true.
 The foxtail lily has a number of notable cousins, including the smaller, earlier flowering Eremurus Bungeii.
 Eremurus robustus only flowers for four weeks or so, but for that brief period it is every bit the leading player; the long wait between flowering only adds to the anticipation.
 We ship Top Size bulbs!

 In the checkout section, you can select your preferred delivery month.
-You can choose from September, October or November.
+You can choose from October or November.
 You can also choose to have DutchGrown decide the best time to ship out your order.
-We will then deliver your order at the appropiate time for planting in your zone.
+We will then deliver your order at the appropriate time for planting in your zone.

 This variety attracts bees and butterflies to your garden.
 Bees and butterflies are the most important pollinators in North America.
 By planting these flower bulbs you contribute to a sustainable environment.
 (Researched and tested in The Netherlands)